vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 same directory, provide different parameters that would create the debdiffs only for the latest crank.

+**Note** Make sure to check that the contents of the .changes files contain the intended delta from the previous release.
+If the .changes file is too large, Launchpad may not accept the package upload, and it will not indicate whether or not the packages were accepted or rejected.

 ### Sign packages - `debsign`

 Sign the source packages: